 On today’s date in 1831, the SS Royal William was launched by Lady and Lord Aylmer at Cape Cove, Que.

-When she visited Boston on June 17, 1832, it marked the first time a seagoing steamer would fly the British flag in a U.S. port.
-The Royal William was also the first steamship built to develop trade between the ports of different colonies in British North America.
+When the Royal William visited Boston on June 17, 1832, it marked the first time a seagoing steamer would fly the British flag in a U.S. port.
+The Royal William—named after the ruling monarch, William IV—was also the first steamship built to develop trade between the ports of different colonies in British North America.

 During its initial year, the steamship often traveled between Quebec and the Atlantic colonies; however, travel was restricted during and following a cholera epidemic in 1832.